Your garden always needs tending to, and your number one friend for that is water. Of course, you will need another friend to control your water flow.

-Stretchable – Expandable garden hoses are short at first look but you can stretch them up to 3 times their normal length as the water flows through them.
-As soon as the water flow stops, they reduce back to their original form.
+Stretchable – Expandable garden hoses are short at first look, but you can stretch them up to 3 times their normal length as the water flows through them.
+As soon as the water flow stops, they return to their original form.

-Automatic draining – For rubber hoses, you have to hold them in different angles to drain out the excess water inside.
-But for hoses made of latex, they have an automatic draining mechanism that forces out any excess water as they shrink back to their original size.
+Automatic draining – For rubber hoses, you have to hold them at different angles to drain out the excess water inside.
+But hoses made of latex have an automatic draining mechanism that forces out any excess water as they shrink back to their original size.

 How to use an expandable garden hose: